What do boxing, tango dancing, and business negotiations have in common?

 I am painting an extreme picture.

-You and me know, that the reality of these three situations can look different and is more nuanced than these stereotypes.
+You and I know, that the reality of these three situations can look different and is more nuanced than these stereotypes.

 What all three have in common is: